sjawhar/neural_style_transfer/README.md

 # Style Transfer with Neural Nets
 This repository contains a PyTorch implementation of the style transfer method that is outlined in the paper, [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf), by Gatys.
+The relevant neural network implementation is available in [style_transfer.py](./agent/src/style_transfer.py), and we've also included an [IPython notebook](./agent/style-transfer-demo.ipynb) demonstrating its use.

-In addition, CloudFormation templates for a produdction-level pipeline are available under the [.aws directory](./.aws).
+In addition, CloudFormation templates for a production-level pipeline are available under the [.aws directory](./.aws).

 ## Style Transfer Pipeline